 Hamilton is also home to some great free family passes that you should get on the waiting list for.
 They’re free and they’ll add some excitement to your next weekend plan.
 Find details on all of these passes here.

-Art Gallery of Hamilton Pass – The AGH Family Pass (up to 6 people, 2 adults and 4 children) allows day-use entry
+Free Art Gallery of Hamilton Pass – The AGH Family Pass (up to 6 people, 2 adults and 4 children) allows day-use entry.

 Grand River Parks Pass – The Grand River Parks membership card allows day-use entry to 10 parks and the Luther Marsh Wildlife Management Area during their operating seasons, for up to six people in one vehicle (or walking/biking in as a group).
 Please note the membership card is not valid at Elora Quarry Conservation Area.